Ivana505/catoverse-blog/README.md

   - As a User I want to see a heart symbol so that I can like the post.
   - As a User I want to see register or sign up button so that I can create my account to be able to comment blog articles.
   - As a User I want to see a delete button on a comments page so that I can delete my comment if I want.
-  - As a User I want to see edit button so that I can edit my comment.
+  - As a User I want to see the edit button so that I can edit my comment.
   - As a User I want to see more blog posts under one topic so I can learn more about cats.

 ![agile approach](documents/images/agile_approach.png)

-Future development : Editing and deleting posts by user, for now only available under Django Administration.
+Future development : Editing and deleting posts by the user, for now only available under Django Administration.

 ## Features
 - Navigation and Social Media Icons